WASdev/ci.docker/ga/developer/common/README.md

 # WebSphere Application Server Developer Edition Liberty image for Docker

-The [Dockerfile](Dockerfile) in this directory is used to build the `websphere-liberty:microserviceBase` image on [Docker Hub](https://registry.hub.docker.com/_/websphere-liberty/).
+The [Dockerfile](Dockerfile) in this directory is used to build the `websphere-liberty:common` image on [Docker Hub](https://registry.hub.docker.com/_/websphere-liberty/).
 The image contains IBM WebSphere Application Server Developer Edition Liberty with Java EE 7 Web Profile and MicroProfile 1.2 features and an IBM Java Runtime Environment V8.

 # Usage